How Gaming Platforms Will be Affected by Online Regulations

 It recommends a blend of automation and human intervention to strike a balance between safeguarding the UK population and preserving their freedom.

-👉 To be compliant, we advise a combination of both automation and human-facilitated processes, and we offer tools and services to help.
+👉 To be compliant, we advise a combination of both automation and human-facilitated processes.

 This poses a distinct challenge for gaming platforms, where live streams, voice chat, text chat, and real-time interactions are the norm, emphasizing the crucial role of non-static proactive signals and user reports.